4 Tips to use the Clone Tool in PaintShop Pro

 Tip #3 - You can clone up to the edge of an element

-This feature has been added a few versions ago and it is called Smart Edge.
+This feature called Smart Edge exists since a few versions.
 It will allow the tool to apply to your image but only up to an obvious edge.
 This is perfect if you want to clone an element to appear behind another one.
 This is how I added the blue shovel on the right (it is a clone of the one on the left).

 Tip #4 - You can clone from one image onto another